India: Sustainable Development and Social Change

 Dr. Subrata Kumar Mandal

 Dr. Subrata Kumar Mandal is an associate professor at the School of Developmental Studies, Ambedkar University, Delhi.
 He has done his PhD in economics from the Centre for Economic Studies and Planning (CESP), Jawaharlal Nehru University, New Delhi.
 He began his career in the Planning Commission and later worked with the Asian Development Bank (India Resident Mission Office), Confederation of Indian Industries (CII), and National Institute of Public Finance and Policy (Ministry of Finance, Govt. of India).
-He is presently teaching economics to MA and PhD students at Ambedkar University, Delhi, and is a visiting faculty at Indira Gandhi National Open University (IGNOU), New Delhi, and Indian Institute of Forest Management (IIFM), Bhopal.
+He is presently teaching economics to MA and PhD students at Ambedkar University, Delhi, and is a visiting faculty at Indira Gandhi National Open University (IGNOU), New Delhi, and the Indian Institute of Forest Management (IIFM), Bhopal.
 He specializes in development and environmental economics.

 View Student Evaluations for this program: